 Gerry Schmidt, MA, LPC, MAC, the Vice President and Chief Development Officer at Valley HealthCare System since September 1980, has been in the mental health and addictions treatment profession for over thirty five years.

 SMART Recovery is the leading self-empowering addiction recovery support group.
 Participants learn tools for addiction recovery based on the latest scientific research and participate in a world-wide community, which includes free, self-empowering, secular and science-based, mutual-help support groups.

-Misti Storie, MS, was the Director of Training and Professional Development for NAADAC, The Association for Addiction Professionals.
+Misti Storie, MS, LPC, NCC, MAC, is a psychotherapist in private practice in Georgia and was the Director of Training and Professional Development for NAADAC, The Association for Addiction Professionals.
 She developed webinars, training manuals and other educational products for addiction professionals.